suso12/Chisuso/README.md

 ![Alt Text](https://media.tenor.com/IQ6Z-aPhr1wAAAAM/date-everywhere-data.gif)
 ## About Me 👩🏾‍💻💖

 Hello!
 I'm a data enthusiast with a passion for demystifying complex issues through the power of data analysis.
-My primary focus at the moment is on unraveling the intricate narratives within HR data using the Employee Insights Dashboard project.
+My primary focus at the moment is on unraveling the intricate narratives within HR data as can be seen in the Employee Insights Dashboard project.
 In addition, I enjoy exploring data from the worlds of NBA 🏀 and F1 🏁.

 ## What Awaits You Here ✨